coders-school/desktop-business-app/documentation/building_and_running_tests.md

 ### Building tests and backend with script from clean state

 If we want to build `backend` and `tests` together from clean state, we can just run from top level folder the `tests_and_backend_clean_build.sh` script.
-NOTE: this script cleans "build" and "build_tests" directory each time so it performs build from the start (**but external_libraries will be reused if built previously**).
+NOTE: this script cleans "build" and "build" directory each time so it performs build from the start (**but external_libraries will be reused if built previously**).
 It is up to developer if one prefers to rebuild from clean build each time because it is handy to use script (with the cost of time).
 If backend and tests were built previously it might be more efficient to perform just the required steps explained in manual building section.
 But remember, that each change in `backend` requires it to be rebuild itself.